DottoreTozzi/iSpindel-TCP-Server/web/README_en.md

 I've implemented these basic charts:

 * angle.php - tilt and temperature over the past x hours
-* plato4.php - deprecated as per firmware 5.x - gravity and temperature over the past x hours (calibration record required as explained below)
+* plato4.php - no longer required as per firmware 5.x - gravity and temperature over the past x hours (calibration record required as explained below).
+This is a cool way to pre-calibrate your iSpindle, however, while it still floats inside the fermenter.
+You will already receive extract measurements instead of just the iSpindle's angle by simply editing its record in the "Calibration" table.
 * plato.php - gravity and temperature over the past x hours, requires firmware 5.x
 * battery.php - current battery voltage
 * status.php - battery, tilt and temperature of the specified iSpindle